 \section{Introduction}

 \fi \IEEEPARstart{D}{eep} neural networks (DNNs) have showcased impressive performance in a wide range of domains; nevertheless, their computational complexity often clashes with the resource limitations of hardware (HW) devices, especially at the edge~\cite{liberis2021micronas}.

-Consequently, several studies have explored techniques aimed at reducing the computational complexity and memory requirements of DNNs, while preserving their task performance.
+Thus, several studies have explored techniques aimed at reducing the computational complexity and memory requirements of DNNs, while preserving their task performance.
 Pruning\cite{han2015efficient} and quantization\cite{jacob2018quantization} are two of the most popular ones.
 The former eliminates unimportant computations from a network, reducing the number of parameters and operations, while quantization, in particular with Mixed-Precision Search (MPS), optimizes the data representation of the model's parameters and activations.

 Finding the optimal pruning rate for different parts of a network, as well as the optimal quantization precision, involves solving a complex optimization problem.
 Early approaches used black-box optimization methods, such as Reinforcement Learning~(RL) and Evolutionary Algorithms~(EA)~\cite{white2023nas1000papers, benmeziane2021hwawarenas}.
 While effective, these methods are based on time-consuming iterative procedures.
 Motivated by this, gradient-based methods (also known as \textit{one-shot}) have emerged as lightweight yet competitive alternatives, for both pruning and MPS~\cite{risso2023pit, cai2020edmips}.
 These techniques simultaneously train the quantization or pruning configurations together with the weights of the architecture, leading to convergence in a time comparable to a single training.
 Pruning and MPS are usually applied independently (e.g., one after the other), and most of the approaches that consider them jointly use time-consuming black-box methods.